GreenLightning/advent-of-code-downloader/readme.markdown

 }
 ```

+You can test your setup by downloading an old puzzle input using `aocdl -year
+2020 -day 1`.
+You will get an appropriate error message if the program cannot
+find a session cookie.
+However, if you get a `500 Internal Server Error`, this
+most likely means your session cookie is invalid or expired.

 #### What Is a Session Cookie?

 A session cookie is a small piece of data used to authenticate yourself to the